NivardoX/tsoro_yematatu/README.md

 The both handshakes follow the same state machine with some differences on presenting state.

-The color handshake will disabled already picked colors.
+The color handshake will disable already picked colors.
 The turn handshake will allow users to vote(pick) which one should start the game.
 In case of a draw, a random one will be picked.
  ![StateMachine](state_machine.png)